 Copycat Zuppa Toscana Soup Recipe

-Make plenty of this soup – you will want to eat the leftovers the next day.
+Make plenty of this soup – you will want to enjoy the leftovers the next day.

 - 6 red potatoes